 Except as provided below, the Class A-1 and Class A-2 Regular Interests will constitute assets described in Code Section 7701(a)(19)(C) and "real estate assets" under Code Section 856(c)(4)(A), to the extent the assets of the related REMIC Pool are so treated.
 Interest on the regular interests will be "interest on obligations secured by mortgages on real property or on interests in real property" within the meaning of Code Section 856(c)(3)(B) in the same proportion that the income of the related REMIC Pool is so treated.
 If at all times 95% or more of the assets or income of the related REMIC Pool qualifies for any of the foregoing treatments, the Class A-1 and Class A-2 Regular Interests (and income on them) will qualify for the corresponding status in their entirety.
-In determining the tax status of the Class A Certificate REMIC Pool, however, we will apply the 95% test assuming the Upper-Tier regular interests have the same characteristics as the related Class A Certificate REMIC Pool and the Lower-Tier regular interests have the same characteristics as the related Lower-Tier REMIC Pool.
+In determining the tax status of the Class AF Certificate REMIC Pool, however, we will apply the 95% test assuming the Senior Class AF Regular Interests have the same characteristics as the related Class AF Certificate REMIC Pool, Upper-Tier regular interests have the same characteristics as the related Upper-Tier REMIC Pool and the Lower-Tier regular interests have the same characteristics as the related Lower-Tier REMIC Pool.
 Where a REMIC Pool is backed by mortgages having a loan-to-value ratio of greater than 100%, a pro rata portion of the interest income on the related REMIC regular interests may not be treated as "interest on obligations secured by mortgages on real property or on interests in real property" within the meaning of Code Section 856(c)(3)(B).
 Because a portion of the Lower-Tier REMIC Pool is backed by mortgages with such loan-to-value ratios, we may be required to report certain information, pursuant to regulations under Code Section 6049, with respect to the Class A-1 and Class A-2 Regular Interests.
 The Class A-1 and Class A-2 Regular Interests will be "qualified mortgages" under Code Section 860G(a)(3) for another REMIC.